Textual and Visual Prompt Fusion for Image Editing via Step-Wise Alignment: Conclusion

 \section{Conclusion}

-This paper introduces ZIP, a novel approach for the manipulation of real-world images using natural language.
-ZIP achieves this by infusing a blend of generated visual reference and textual guidance into the semantic latent space of a \textit{frozen} diffusion model.
-By bridging the gap between visual patterns and textual semantics, ZIP is capable of effectively altering attributes, irrespective of whether they are in-domain or out-of-domain.In the future, our research will delve into enhancing the accuracy of attribute acquisition from reference images.
-This involves refining methods for specifying attributes with similar visual features, thus further improving the manipulation process. \paragraph{Limitation.} Indeed, while ZIP excels in producing realistic edits for real images, it's important to acknowledge that it faces a limitation in the absence of a target mask, similar to the capability demonstrated by Imagen Editor~\citep{wang2022imagen}.
-Imagen Editor's ability to use an editing mask as input allows it to achieve intensive and precise editing of the target attributes.
-On the other hand, ZIP's operation without a clearly defined mask might lead to inadvertent alignment of visual features and text prompts, potentially resulting in incorrect or unintended modifications.
-This points to an avenue for improvement in the future, as addressing this limitation could further enhance ZIP's editing accuracy.
+This paper introduces SWA, a novel approach for manipulating real-world images by fusing textual and visual prompts.
+SWA integrates a blend of generated visual reference and textual guidance into the semantic latent space of a \textit{frozen} diffusion model.
+By bridging the gap between visual patterns and textual semantics, SWA effectively alters both in-domain and out-of-domain attributes.
+In future work, our research will focus on improving the precision of attribute extraction from reference images.
+Specifically, we aim to refine methods for distinguishing attributes with similar visual features, thereby further improving the manipulation process.